-WARNING: The system netmask should only be changed if one has an understanding of TCP/IP network configuration.
-Maintaining the ability to access a device's web page and for Remote Panel devices to be able to communicate with Routers requires that the IP address is known, valid and systems are configured to be on the same IP network.
+WARNING: Maintaining the ability to access a device's web page and for Remote Panel devices to be able to communicate with Routers requires that the IP address is known, valid and systems are configured to be on the same IP network.
 In the event that the IP address or Netmask of a system is unknown, consult the Unknown IP Address section for this device.